 Copra Purchase and Sorting

 Raw Material purchased for coconut oil manufacturing is Milling grade copra.
-Only copra made by sun drying of coconut is purchased from coastal area or copra manufacturers in Kangeyam, Tamil Nadu.
-It comes with FFA 0.5% and moisture of around 5%.
-It is cup in shape, inner surface is white in colour and outer surface is brown/black.
+Only copra made by sun-drying coconut is purchased from the coastal areas or copra manufacturers in Kangeyam, Tamil Nadu.
+It comes with an FFA of 0.5% and moisture of around 5%.
+It is a cup in shape; the inner surface is white in colour, and the outer surface is brown/black.
 It comes packed in gunny bags of 50 kg each.
-It is visually inspected and impurities are removed.
+It is visually inspected, and impurities are removed.
 Impurities commonly found are coconut shell, kout (bad quality copra) and plastic/jute threads.

 Copra Drying

-Selected copra is loaded into a hopper of capacity 9 tons.
-Hopper has a mesh at bottom to allow air to come inside but prevent copra from falling down.
-Hot air of about 75-80 degrees is generated using air heater and pumped into hopper using a centrifugal blower.
+Selected copra is loaded into a hopper with a capacity of 9 tons.
+The hopper has a mesh at the bottom to allow air inside but prevent copra from falling.
+The hot air of about 75-80 degrees is generated using an air heater and pumped into a hopper using a centrifugal blower.
 Hot air is supplied continuously for about 10 hours.
 Moisture level reduces from initial 5% to 2.5%.
-After drying copra becomes hard and brittle.
-Moisture when present in oil causes rancidity, so when moisture is removed shelf life of oil increases.
-Oil extracted from moisture free copra can be finely filtered too.
+After drying, the copra becomes hard and brittle.
+Moisture, when present in oil, causes rancidity, so when moisture is removed, the shelf life of oil increases.
+Oil extracted from moisture-free copra can be finely filtered, too.

 Copra Cutting

-Milling Copra comes in half ball shape and other irregular shapes.
+Milling Copra comes in half-ball shapes and other irregular shapes.
 This is not ideal for handling and processing.
-So it is cut into small pieces of about 1 inch size.
+So it is cut into small pieces of about 1 inch in size.
 A Copra Cutter driven by a motor does this.
-The beaters cut the copra into pieces, when the pieces become smaller than the desired size; they escape out through the mesh.
-Cutting copra into uniform sized pieces is important for uniform roasting later.
+The beaters cut the copra into pieces, and when the pieces become smaller than the desired size, they escape through the mesh.
+Cutting copra into uniform-sized pieces is important for uniform roasting later.
 These copra pieces are carried out through a Screw Conveyor.

 Copra Roasting/Cooking

-Copra pieces are then roasted for about 1 hour in a steam jacketed vessel with continuous agitation.
+Copra pieces are then roasted for about 1 hour in a steam-jacketed vessel with continuous agitation.
 A bit of steam is also sprayed into copra for better cooking.
 Steam is generated using an Indian Boiler Regulation (IBR) standard steam boiler fired with solid waste.
-Steam is supplied safely and efficiently with IBR quality seamless steam pipeline.
+Steam is supplied safely and efficiently with an IBR-quality seamless steam pipeline.
 Cooking helps in better oil recovery, provides a sweet aroma and improves the shelf life of coconut oil.
 Heating also sterilises copra.

 Copra Crushing/Oil Extraction

-Dried and Roasted Copra pieces are now fed into an expeller with screw press for mechanical crushing under high pressure.
-Oil squeezes out of copra during this process leaving the fibre out.
-Crushing is employed in 2 stages where 1st crushed copra is again crushed for the 2nd time to recover maximum oil.
-The left out Oil cake will still have 8% oil.
+Dried and Roasted Copra pieces are now fed into an expeller with a screw press for mechanical crushing under high pressure.
+Oil squeezes out of copra during this process, leaving the fibre out.
+Crushing is employed in 2 stages, where 1st crushed copra is again crushed for the 2nd time to recover maximum oil.
+The left-out Oil cake will still have 8% oil.
 Extracting oil beyond this level is not economical with mechanical crushing.
-Solvent extraction method will have to be employed beyond this stage.
+The solvent extraction method will have to be employed beyond this stage.

-Copra contains approximately 63% oil, 5% is lost as moisture during the process, remaining 32% is oil cake.
-Oil is taken for further processing like filtering and packing.
+Copra contains approximately 63% oil.
+5% is lost as moisture during the process, and the remaining 32% is oil cake.
+Oil is taken for further processing, like filtering and packing.
 Oil cake is packed in gunny bags and sold to solvent extractors or cattle feed manufacturers.

 Coconut Oil Filtering

-Oil extracted through expeller will has about 8% sediments/foots.
-They are separated from oil through a 3 stage filtering process i.e. Coarse filtering by Vibrating Screen, Main filtering through Filter Press and Fine filtering through Filter Press.
+Oil extracted through an expeller will have about 8% sediments/feet.
+These are separated from oil through a three-stage filtering process: coarse filtering by Vibrating Screen, Main filtering through the Filter Press, and Fine filtering through the Filter Press.

-Vibrating Screen – Heavy sediments are separated by simple vibration of a mesh aided by a vibrating motor.
+Vibrating Screen—Heavy sediments are separated by simple vibration of a mesh aided by a vibrating motor.
 This is the simplest and cheapest method of filtration.
-This relieves the further filtering stages of a lot of sediments and hence improves efficiencies there.
+It relieves the further filtering stages of many sediments and hence improves efficiencies there.

-Filter Press – Filter press consists of plates and filter cloths.
+Filter Press – The filter press consists of plates and filter cloths.
 Oil is passed a pressure using a screw pump.
-Oil passes through the finely pored filter cloths.
-Sediments and moisture remains in the filter cloth in between the plates.
+Oil passes through the finely poured filter cloths.
+Sediments and moisture remain in the filter cloth in between the plates.
 Oil cake and sediments are separated by removing the plates.

 Main filtering

-Hot oil at about 70 degrees is used for fast filtering through first filter press.
+Hot oil at about 70 degrees is used for fast filtering through the first filter press.

 Fine filtering